Boulder Meeting History, 2000-2019Building Community and Overcoming Challenges

 Peace and Social Justice Committee (PSJ) continued the El Salvador Project supporting qualified high school students from the poor and rural areas; supported the Quaker Bolivia Link working with indigenous Andean people to secure better health and secure food sources.
 We helped raise money for AFSC by buying grocery cards and shopping at grocery stores that would donate 5% of our cost to the AFSC.
 The committee sponsored monthly letter writing to Congress and held several program hours on White Privilege and racism.
 The Meeting installed a “Black Lives Matter” sign.

-The decade started with an active International Service Committee, which worked with local Sudanese women to raise money for mosquito nets in Sudan for children, pregnant women, and nursing mothers.
+International Service Committee continued its assistance to local Sudanese women through 2012, working with them to raise money for mosquito nets in Sudan for children, pregnant women, and nursing mothers.
 Through Friend Uintah Shabazz’s Togo Project, Friends also supported the town of Naume’s educational opportunities, clean water, and nutrition.
-As those projects tapered off, the International Service Committee was laid down.

 After many years as a member of IPC, beloved Friend Paula Palmer, a lifelong activist for Indigenous peoples’ rights globally, brought her deep leading to Boulder Meeting to explore how she could be supported in her work to further address building right relationship with Indigenous peoples.
 We struggled through understanding the concepts of a leading, ministry in the wider world, and the term Released Friend.